taoist-lee/Tic-Tac-Toe/README.md

 ![Tic Tac Toe Logo](/app/src/main/res/mipmap-xhdpi/ic_launcher.png)

-Causual Board Puzzle Game with Single and Multi Player Modes.
+Casual Board Puzzle Game with Single and Multi Player Modes.
 A paper-and-pencil game made for Android Devices.
 AI Player Takeo is excellent in this.
 See if you can beat him!

 ## Video Walkthrough